Importing Medical Devices Into The US: FDA Rules and Requirements

 Medical supplies in this category are subject to the least regulatory control, and may be entered into the U.S. by simply ensuring that they conform to the above FDA guidelines.
 47% of FDA regulated medical devices fall under this class.

+Most PPE imported into the country falls into either this classification or Class II.
 Examples of class I equipment consist of:

 • Bandages